Are you having a hard time deciding how much to charge for your membership site?

 I feel your pain.

-Hitting that perfect “sweet spot” with your pricing strategy is no mean feat and choosing the wrong price can have a detrimental toll on your business.
+Hitting that “sweet spot” with your pricing strategy is no mean feat.
+And choosing the wrong price can have a detrimental impact on your business.

-You’re running a business after all and therefore your membership site needs to be profitable.
+You’re running a business after all… Therefore, your membership site needs to be profitable.

-So, how much should you charge for your membership site?
-And, is there an average ballpark figure you should be aiming to hit?
+Bearing that in mind, how much should you charge for your membership?
+And is there an average ballpark figure you should be aiming at?

 Unfortunately, there is no one-size-fits-all approach when it comes to your membership pricing.
 But there are four key areas to look at to help you land on a price that you and your members are happy with.